voxmedia/concert-vast/README.md

 Copyright 2019 Vox Media

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License") you may not use this file except in compliance with the License.
 You may obtain a copy of the License at